-Correct Craft, Inc. warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery.
-This coverage applies to factory-installed components including V-drive, boat parts, options, or other components not manufactured by Correct Craft, Inc. The remaining portion of this warranty covering PARTS (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery.
+Nautique warrants to the original user or purchaser, whichever comes first, that each new Nautique boat, as originally manufactured by Correct Craft, shall under normal authorized use be free of defect in material and workmanship for a period of five (5) years from the date of delivery.
+Additional policies: Upholstery five-year coverage (3-year parts & labor; 2- year parts); Instrumentation and Audio System three-year coverage.

+The remaining portion of this warranty covering PARTS (no labor), may be transferred for a nominal fee to the second (2nd) purchaser during a period of five (5) years from the date of delivery.
 See owner's manual for proper form.